 Membership is not transferable to anyone else.

-The trustees must keep a register of names and addresses of the members which must be made available to any member upon request
+The trustees must keep a register of names and addresses of the members.
+This must be made available to any member upon request, assuming the relevant data protection permissions are in place.

 Every member shall have one vote.